zara-siddiqui/lab-cleaning-numerical-data/readme.md

 5. Change effective to date column to datetime format.

+6. Create a new dataframe using only the numerical data called numerical_df.
+Use this for the following questions.

 6. Define a function that differentiates between continuous and discrete variables.
 Hint: The number of unique values might be useful.
 Store continuous data into a continuous_df variable and do the same for discrete_df

 7. Plot a correlation matrix, comment what you see.